Policy Management

 • The document must not be a draft or loosely reflect the reality of the organisation

-• If there is no document in the organisation that addresses this problem, then is best to create a Project and link that project to the problem.
-This indicates that today nothing is done in regards to this problem.
+• If no document in the organisation addresses this problem, then is best to create a Project and link that project to the problem.
+This indicates that at this point the problem has no solution (gap).

 • The document needs an owner: